dreynosob/PortfolioDarlyn/README.md

 # Sass Portfolio Tutorial
-This is part of my Sass tutorial on YouTube.
+This is part of my CS50 Final Project.

 Tutorial Link : https://youtu.be/_a5j7KoflTs